vembry/image-poster/readme.md

     1. i provided postman collection requests for the rest endpoints on `./postman` directory

 ## entity
 I may have shoot myself in the foot here, I'm attempting to create a cyclic structure.
 So essentially both post and comment behave like post with **the key difference** is how we present them.
-I mainly took inspiration from reddit.
+I mainly took inspiration from reddit of it's thread, subthread, and nested-subthread.
+Well we can say twitter's thread also behave similarly.

 There are 2 table to store the data in database:
 1. `post_structures` to store `post_id` and `parent_post_id`.